GoForce

-The Nvidia GoForce was a line of chipsets that was used mainly in handheld devices such as PDAs and mobile phones.
+The Nvidia GoForce was a line of graphics chipsets that was used mainly in handheld devices such as PDAs and mobile phones.
 Nvidia acquired graphics display processor firm MediaQ in 2003, and rebranded the division as GoForce.
 It has since been replaced by the Nvidia Tegra series of SoCs.

 Features

 GoForce 2100

 Featuring VGA image capture, 2D graphics acceleration, JPEG support, and MJPEG acceleration.
 Used in the Samsung SCH-M500 Palm OS based flip-phone.

 GoForce 2150

 Featuring 1.3-megapixel camera support, JPEG support, and 2D graphics acceleration.

 Supports 3-megapixel images with the upgrade.

 GoForce 3000/GoForce 4000

 The GoForce 4000 supports 3.0-megapixel camera and MPEG-4/H.263 codec, whilst GoForce 3000 is a low-cost version of the GoForce 4000 with limited features.

 GoForce 4500

 Features 3D graphics support with a geometry processor and programmable pixel shaders, used in the Gizmondo device.

 GoForce 4800

 Supports 3.0-megapixel camera and a 3D graphics engine.
+It was used in the Sony Ericsson W900i, and in the Motorola V3x.